 RELATED ARTICLE: What’s Really Prevents People From Cheating

-Revealing everything you can will benefit you as well as your partner.
+Revealing everything you can benefit you as well as your partner.
 It forces you to consider what contributed to your behavior.
 If you needed something from a person who was not your partner, your needs may not have been fully met.
 If your cheating was caused by unfulfilled parts of your relationship, you can express this to your new partner.
 The two of you can then openly discuss what you both need from one another to remain satisfied and faithful.

 Once a Cheater, Always a Cheater?

 The chances of a past cheater repeating their actions are not definite.
 This will vary from person to person and will depend largely on the individual’s circumstances.
-If you have cheated before, you need to examine the reasons behind it to avoid making the same mistake.
-Before suddenly jumping into the next relationship, ask how frequently you’ve cheated.
+If you have been cheated before, you need to examine the reasons behind it to avoid making the same mistake.
+Before suddenly jumping into the next relationship, ask how frequently you’ve been cheated.

 Do you repeat this habit with every relationship?
 Is there a pattern behind your cheating?
 Do you cheat with certain types of partners?
 Do you make excuses when the desire to cheat strikes you?
 These are all important questions to consider to prevent yourself from doing this with partners in the future.

-If you’ve cheated before, it’s your decision to tell your partner the whole truth.
+If you’ve been cheated before, it’s your decision to tell your partner the whole truth.
 If you truly care about them and want to build a strong relationship, you should consider their feelings.
-They deserve to know whom they’re involved with just as you do.
+They deserve to know who they’re involved with just as you do.
 Both members of a relationship deserve the chance to work through their flaws or seek something different.